-13For instance, military weapons contracts often face strict deadlines and monitoring due to time sensitivities, making renegotiation more likely to occur through changes in the total award amount.
+12For instance, military weapons contracts often face strict deadlines and monitoring due to time sensitivities, making renegotiation more likely to occur through changes in the total award amount.

-Table 4 presents the heterogeneous effect by bargaining power.
+Table 4 presents the interaction evidence.
 We find that firms with greater bargaining power with the federal government exhibit significantly lower predictability, as indicated by the negative interaction coefficient estimates.
 For example, comparing two firms with the same procurement obligated amounts, analysts are more likely to under-forecast the earnings of Firm A, which has lower bargaining power, than those of Firm B. This implies that analysts perceive Firm B as having lower cash flow uncertainty.
-In terms of economic magnitude, a one standard deviation increase in the renegotiation index above the average reduces the procurement coefficient is 1.8460^{} (t=2.64).
+In terms of economic magnitude, a one standard deviation increase in the renegotiation index above the average reduces the procurement coefficient β in predictability by approximately -1, which is economically sizable as the main coefficient is 1.8460.
 This finding remains robust after controlling for industry fixed effects.